hippie68/ftpdump/README.md

     diff -r DUMP_DIRECTORY_1 DUMP_DIRECTORY_2

 Please note that GoldHEN 2.0's FTP server uses a different decrypting method.
 Which means some .sprx files may differ due to stripped zeros, but they should be fully functional.
+This also means resuming decrypted files via option --resume will corrupt the files if you resume a partial dump done by a different FTP server with GoldHEN 2.0's FTP server and vice versa.

 If the script does not run as expected, please report bugs at https://github.com/hippie68/ftpdump/issues.